 All patients evaluated for laser vision correction at Mass.
 Eye and Ear, Waltham undergo keratoconus screening for safety, she adds.
 “If our corneal topography imaging reveals mildly asymmetric corneas, then we don’t perform LASIK on that patient.
 Laser correction could make the problem worse, and my job is to find the safest, most effective treatment possible for each individual patient.”

 This ability to give her patients access to the latest treatment modalities and advanced technology is why Dr. Hatch is delighted to be part of the team at Mass.
 Eye and Ear, Waltham.
 “I’m a clinician, and I like clinical research,” she says.
 “But ultimately, what interests me most is patient care.
 Mass.
 Eye and Ear’s focus on innovation – whether it’s an investigational protocol like collagen cross-linking or the most advanced laser cataract surgery approach – translates into excellent care.”

 A graduate of Middlebury College, Dr. Hatch received her MD from the University of Vermont Medical School, then completed her Ophthalmology residency at New York University’s Manhattan Eye, Ear and Throat Hospital and completed a fellowship in Cornea and Refractive Surgery and External Disease at Mass.
 Eye and Ear.

 The daughter of two teachers, Dr. Hatch says apart from patient care and research, her other love is teaching.
-She enjoys training HMS Department of Ophthalmology residents and Mass.
+She enjoys training Harvard Ophthalmology residents and Mass.
 Eye and Ear fellows.